logo

 }

-And the view uses the package's Blade wrapper, which sets data-captcha-mode="event", includes the hidden attestation input, and dispatches to your action when the attestation arrives:
+And the view uses the package's Blade wrapper, which sets data-captcha-mode="event", includes the hidden captchaapi_response input, and dispatches to your action when the response arrives:

 <x-captchaapi::widget />